Common depression treatments include psychotherapy and antidepressant medication.

 Vomiting

-If you experience these symptoms while taking an antidepressant, you may need to seek immediate medical attention.
+If you experience these symptoms while taking an antidepressant, seek immediate medical attention.

-Meditation may help decrease depressive symptoms, according to John Hopkins Medicine.
-Madhav Goyal, M.D., reviewed 47 studies on meditation and found that it “appeared to provide as much relief from some depression symptoms as other studies have found with antidepressants.”
+Meditation may help decrease depressive symptoms.
+Madhav Goyal, MD, reviewed 47 studies on meditation and found that it appeared to provide as much relief from some depression symptoms as other studies have found with antidepressants.
 Mindfulness meditation, which involves focusing on the present moment, was found to be most effective.
 Goyal believes that regular meditation can help reduce the worries and fears that accompany depression.

 Social support in the form of assistance and emotional or physical comfort from friends and family may also have a positive impact on symptoms of depression.
 One study found that individuals with depression who received strong social support, such as from family members, were more likely to see improvements in their condition.
 Therefore, being able to depend on a strong network for support from others may be beneficial for mental well-being.

 There are several types of antidepressants available.
-First-line treatments for depression include second-generation antidepressants, such as SSRIs, SNRIs, and atypical antidepressants.
-Older antidepressants, which tend to have more side effects or drug interactions, include tetracyclic antidepressants, tricyclic antidepressants, and MAOIs.
-Esketamine is a relatively new medication that was approved by the FDA in 2019 and is classified as an NMDA antagonist.
+First-line treatments for depression include SSRIs, SNRIs, and atypical antidepressants.
+Older antidepressants, which tend to have more side effects or drug interactions, include tricyclic antidepressants and MAOIs.
+Your healthcare provider can determine which medicine is best for you.

-Stimulant medications, such as Ritalin or Adderall, are not considered a first-line treatment for depression.
-However, they may be prescribed off-label as an add-on treatment for people who have not had an adequate response to antidepressants alone.
+Stimulant medications, such as Ritalin (methylphenidate) or Adderall (amphetamine/dextroamphetamine), are not considered a first-line treatment for depression.
+However, they may be prescribed off-label (for a non-FDA-approved use) as an add-on treatment for people who have not had an adequate response to antidepressants alone.
 Stimulants might help with certain depressive symptoms, such as fatigue, loss of energy, and impaired concentration.

 SSRIs are the most commonly prescribed types of antidepressants.
 Some common SSRIs include Prozac (fluoxetine), Zoloft (sertraline), Celexa (citalopram), Paxil (paroxetine), and Lexapro (escitalopram).

 All antidepressants have the potential to cause side effects.
 However, everyone reacts to medication differently, so what works for one person might not work for another.
-Not everyone may experience side effects, and those that do can experience them differently.
+Not everyone may experience side effects, and those who do can experience them differently.
+Your healthcare provider can consider your individual circumstances to determine which drug will be best for you.

 While there are many natural remedies that people use to help manage depression symptoms, there is no single "best" natural antidepressant that works for everyone.
 Lifestyle changes, such as a healthy diet and regular exercise, may help naturally reduce symptoms of depression.
-In addition, some natural remedies that have been studied for their potential antidepressant effects include St. John's wort, omega-3 fatty acids, and saffron.
+In addition, some natural remedies that have been studied for their potential antidepressant effects include St. John's wort and omega-3 fatty acids.
 It’s important to consult a healthcare provider before trying an herbal remedy for depression due to potential side effects and drug interactions.

 The most appropriate method to treat depression will depend on different factors, such as the severity of symptoms, possible causes, risk factors, and the individual’s medical history.
-For example, certain treatments may be tailored to specific types of depression, such as seasonal affective disorder or premenstrual dysphoric disorder.
-In general, a combination of talk therapy and medication has been shown to be effective in treating major depression.
-For those with mild depression or specific situations, such as pregnant women or older adults, lifestyle changes and specific adjustments in treatment may be recommended.
+For example, certain depression treatments may be tailored to specific types of depression, such as seasonal affective disorder or premenstrual dysphoric disorder.
+In general, a combination of talk therapy and medication has been shown to be effective in treating depression.

-Antidepressants are believed to work by balancing certain chemicals or neurotransmitters in the brain.
-For example, people with depression might have low serotonin, norepinephrine, or dopamine levels.
-Antidepressants may work in different ways to increase the levels of these neurotransmitters and improve symptoms.
+Antidepressants are believed to work by affecting certain neurotransmitters (chemical messengers) in the brain.
+Different antidepressants work in different ways to affect levels of neurotransmitters like serotonin, norepinephrine, or dopamine.

 Cognitive-behavioral therapy (CBT) is a common psychotherapy used to treat depression.
 This therapy focuses on identifying negative thought patterns and replacing them with healthy, balanced thought patterns.
 CBT also provides practical solutions for problem-solving and creating steps to take after noticing early signs of a depressive episode.

-Some people may be treated for depression by their primary physician.
+Some people may be treated for depression by their primary healthcare provider.
 However, you may be referred to a psychologist or psychiatrist for further evaluation and treatment, depending on the severity of your symptoms.
-Psychiatrists are medical doctors who primarily treat mental health disorders with medication, while psychologists focus on psychotherapy and other techniques for treating mental illness.
+Psychiatrists are medical doctors who can diagnose and treat mental health conditions, while psychologists focus on psychotherapy and other techniques for treating mental illness.

 The treatment used for anxiety disorders may be similar to that used for depression.
 A healthcare provider may recommend psychotherapy, medication, or both for anxiety.
 Antidepressants, like SSRIs and SNRIs, may help treat anxiety and depression.
 Lifestyle changes and mindfulness practices may also be recommended to help improve anxiety symptoms.